gemoran/SSLB/README.md

-# SSLB
+# SSLB R Package

-This repository contains R Package SSLB.
-SSLB implements Spike-and-Slab Biclustering.
+This repository contains the R package SSLB, which implements the method Spike-and-Slab Lasso Biclustering.

 ## Installation